 Today she hosts a weekly radio program WMKV in Cincinnati about the interesting and sometimes unusual aspects of nature, science and culture and does regular guest spots on GardenTalk Radio with Mark Webber on WHIO in Dayton.
 Formerly she was a nature columnist and writer for Fifty Plus Magazine where she brought to light the wonderful, but often overlooked aspects of nature in our everyday life.
 She taught for the University of Cincinnati’s Horticulture Degree program for nearly ten years.
 When the grand steamboats were in operation, she was known as the “Steamboatin’ Naturalist” when she was a nature lecturer for the Delta Queen Steamboat Company.

 Carol’s been awarded the Citation for Horticulture Education from the Garden Club of Ohio.
-She’s been a speaker at many local and national groups including the National Youth and Children’s Gardening Symposium for the American Horticultural Society, the National Wildlife Rehabilitator’s Association, the Herb Society of America, National Conference for Wild Ones Native Plant Association, the Midwest Native Plant Conference.
-The OSU Extension Master Gardeners of Butler and Hamilton Counties, Greater Cincinnati Master Gardener Association, Lanier Mansion of Madison, Indiana.
+She’s been a speaker at many local and national groups including the National Youth and Children’s Gardening Symposium for the American Horticultural Society, the National Wildlife Rehabiltator’s Association, the Herb Society of America, the Midwest Native Plant Conference.
+The OSU Extension Master Gardeners of Butler, Hamilton and Warren Counties, Greater Cincinnati Master Gardener Association, Lanier Mansion of Madison, Indiana.

 She’s consulted on projects for Spring Grove Cemetery, The Children’s Home of Cincinnati, The Rain Garden Alliance of Greater Cincinnati, Denny McKeown Landscaping, Mark Webber Landscaping, Dayton, Ohio, Ohio Governors’ Residence Heritage Garden & Lloyd Medicinal Garden.